 U3 STUDENTS: If you are participating in any type of study away/exchange during your final U3 term, YOU WILL NOT be able to graduate at the end of your final term and must select the term of graduation (on Minerva) AFTER your term away.

-Note to American students regarding federal student aid: students who taking distance education (online courses), research abroad, Official McGill Exchange or a Study Abroad program, please review the rules and regulations on the Scholarships and Student Aid website or go to the Scholarships and Student Aid office, Brown Building.
+Note to American students regarding federal student aid: students who are taking distance education (online courses), research abroad, Official McGill Exchange or a Study Abroad program, please review the rules and regulations on the Scholarships and Student Aid website or go to the Scholarships and Student Aid office, Brown Building.

 ALL STUDENTS: Please ensure that the host university mails your official transcript to: Enrolment Services, Student Records, McGill University, 3415 McTavish Street, Room MS 13, Montreal, Quebec, Canada, H3A 0C8.

 The Independent Study Away (on your own) option allows you the flexibility to choose the country and institution where you wish to study.
-Before embarking on an independent study away program it is a good idea to have a well thought-out plan.
+Before embarking on an Independent Study Away program it is a good idea to have a well thought-out plan.
 Please read the following steps, including the related links concerning policies and regulations, to ensure your experience is rewarding and successful.

 STEP 1: PLANNING PROCESS AND REGULATIONS

 The ideal time to pursue an independent study away program is during your U2 year, before your graduating year.
 This would give you the opportunity to complete at least one year in your program(s) of study at McGill prior to departure.
 You would return to McGill with an enriched educational perspective to complete your remaining degree requirements.

 Although not recommended, you may study away during your final U3 year; refer below to "B. Consider the following before Studying Away".